 Does dental insurance cover bonding?

 Bonding is a procedure in which the dentist applies some composite resin material to the front face of your teeth, molding it to make it look like a part of your teeth.
 Dental bonding performed at the dental office near me is also used to conceal and hide deformities and stains that teeth whitening can’t remove.
 Dental bonding is also considered a cosmetic procedure, so it’s not eligible for insurance coverage.

 Search for Dentist Near Me

 URBN Dental is one of the most reputable cosmetic dentistry clinics in Houston, Texas.
 Our dental doctor examines your teeth and advises you on the best cosmetic dentistry procedures to improve your smile.
-Our dental doctor is one of the most reputable AETNA dental PPO providers, but we can’t help you with insurance coverage for teeth whitening or other cosmetic dentistry procedures.
+Our dental doctor is one of the most reputable AETNA dental PPO providers, but we can’t help you how much does teeth whitening cost with insurance coverage for teeth whitening or other cosmetic dentistry procedures.
 However, we also accept payments from zero-interest or low-interest healthcare credit cards like CareCredit payments.
 For more information, please schedule an appointment with our dental doctor today.